 5. It Ensures a Sustainable Fishing (Tourism) Industry

-The giant bluefin tuna fisheries off the coast of Maine show how things can be done differently.
-The popular TV show Wicked Tuna on National Geographic brings up that topic quite frequently, as well.
-Here, the tradition of hook an line fishing for bluefin tuna has been around since 1870 and for now 20 years, local commercial fishermen have been practicing C&R, by releasing all caught tuna under 73 inches.
+Here, the tradition of hook and line fishing for bluefin tuna has been around since 1870 and for now 20 years, local commercial fishermen have been practicing C&R, by releasing all caught tuna under 73 inches.

 This method has led to an actual increase in bluefin tuna stocks in that part of the Atlantic.

-I hope you have gained new insights and knowledge on the practice of catch and release.
+I hope you have gained new insights and knowledge about the practice of catch and release.
 It is a really important method that should be implemented much more.
-And the best thing of all is that each and everyone of us can help do exactly that!
+And the best thing of all is that each and every one of us can help do exactly that!

 The point is not to change our behavior and consumption patterns drastically or immediately.
 Change takes time, but it also needs awareness to start its progress.
 If more people simply become more aware of catch and release, that would be an awesome start!